lmammino/loige.co/content/posts/2021-11-01_create-resources-conditionally-with-cdk/index.md

 '${Token[TOKEN.55]}' === 'true'
 ```

-Which means that this expression will always evalutate to `false`.
+Which means that this expression will always evaluate to `false`.
 Therefore, we are always importing the bucket and never creating it, regardless of the actual value in our SSM parameter.

 Of course, this is not what we want.
 But, how do we fix it?